stewdio/blackswan/README.md

 CODE
 ------------------------------------------------------------------------

+- TranslateZ *is relative* so need to use calc( var( --size ) * ? ) instead of absolute pixels.

-- 'F' key sometimes get engaged after doing a refresh.
+- Rewrite fuckedUp to NOT use a toggle.
+Definitively turn ON or turn OFF.
+That’s what’s causing shit to stick when the seek window hits it oddly.
+'F' key sometimes get engaged after doing a refresh.
 (Or a seek?)
 It is engaged by * which means the program is doing it.
-Seeking to around 1:23. file:///Users/stewarsm/Documents/Github/blackswan/index.html#1:23 Rewrite fuckedUp to NOT use a toggle.
-Definitively turn ON or turn OFF.
-That’s what’s causing shit to stick when the seek window hits it oddly.
+Seeking to around 1:23. file:///Users/stewarsm/Documents/Github/blackswan/index.html#1:23

-—Can we add an “obvious-release.engaged” that forces transition to none?
+- Can we add an “obvious-release.engaged” that forces transition to none?
 Will that fiix the spacebar issue post “obvious” routine?

 - Need a way to remove .option-lag class from keyboard elements only when all (or maybe just one if they’re all animating at the same speed?) reaches an animationend call back.
 In addition to 'animationend' do wee also need 'animationcancel' or similar?